Changes to the yesterday report are marked.

 Courts, notaries, bailiffs

-- Procedural deadlines in court and administrative proceedings suspended for the duration of the state of emergency.
+- Procedural deadlines in judicial proceedings that were suspended for the duration of the state of emergency resume as of today.

 - Recommendation to bailiffs to suspend debt collection and other enforcement actions.